pi314/iroiro/doc/iroiro.regex.md

-# warawara.regex
+# iroiro.regex

-This document describes the API set provided by `warawara.regex`.
+This document describes the API set provided by `iroiro.regex`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## Class `rere`